sunray4/styleMaster/README.md

 ## Deployment

-Web version of this mobile app is available deployed on Hack Club Nest!!
+Web version of this mobile app is now deployed on Hack Club Nest!!
 You can access it [here](https://sunray4.hackclub.app).
-Create your own account, or login with the following credentials to test the app (unfortunately the browse feature isnt available in this deployed version as nest doesnt support non-headless web scrapers):
+Create your own account, or login with the following credentials to test the app:

 - Username: `test@test.com`
 - Password: `style`

+Unfortunately, the browse feature isnt available in this deployed version as nest doesn't support non-headless web scrapers.